Skin cancer surgery

 • Early detection and treatment are key to getting the best results.
 If you have concerns about a spot or lesion on your skin, it’s important to get it checked early.

-• Procedures to manage skin cancer can be done under local anaesthetic but larger and more complex cases may need to be done in hospital, usually as day surgery.
+• Skin cancer removal surgery can be done under local anaesthetic, though larger and more complex cases may need to be done in hospital, usually as day surgery.

 Common types of skin cancer we treat